 THE WALL THAT HEALS honors the more than three million Americans who served in the U.S. Armed forces during the Vietnam War and bears the names of the more than 58,000 men and women, including about 1,000 Oklahomans and 21 OMA cadets, who made the ultimate sacrifice during the war.
-THE WALL THAT HEALS will arrive in Claremore on June 6.
-Following its installation that day, the exhibition will be open around the clock until noon on Sunday, June 10.
+THE WALL THAT HEALS will arrive in Claremore at 4 p.m., Tuesday, June 5.
+Following its formal installation the following day, the exhibition will be open around the clock until noon on Sunday, June 10.

 OMA alumni and RSU are bringing the traveling exhibit to Claremore in conjunction with the association’s annual reunion on June 8-9.
 The Claremore stop will be among the first to host the new, larger THE WALL THAT HEALS exhibit, which includes a three-quarter scale Wall replica that is 375 feet in length and stands 7.5 feet high at its tallest point.
 With the new replica at this size, visitors will be able to experience THE WALL rising above them as they walk towards the apex, a key feature of the design of THE WALL in D.C.
 For the first time in the history of THE WALL THAT HEALS, visitors also will be able to do name rubbings of individual service member’s names on THE WALL.